 Promotion from Advanced Instructor to Senior Instructor

 Advanced Instructors are eligible to be considered for promotion to Senior Instructor.
 In order to merit promotion, the candidate must document a sustained and consistently demonstrated record of excellence in teaching at the Advanced Instructor level as measured by departmental criteria.
-They must have distinguished themselves by going above and beyond in teaching, professional development related to teaching, and academically related service, if applicable.
+They must have distinguished themselves by excelling in teaching, professional development related to teaching, and academically related service, if applicable.
 They must also demonstrate the ability and willingness to work productively with colleagues.

 Procedures for the promotion from one instructor rank to another are the same as those in Section V. B, except that the external review letters are not required.